Great to have you, Rush Limbaugh here, trying to say much more than I have time to say because I've been gone for so long.

 No, my brain is outputting data faster than my oral cavity can keep up.

-So I appreciate your patience and tolerance in dealing with it today.
+So, I appreciate your patience and tolerance in dealing with it today.

-First day back after being gone over a week.
+It's always this way, first day back after being gone over a week.

-So much that you want to squeeze in even in the first segment, you can't do it.
+So much that you want to squeeze in, even in the first segment, you can't do it.

 Great to have you.

-Substance over reality.
+Substance over spin, substance over reality.

-Now, I must say, I'm going to acknowledge, I realize how seductive spin is to people.
+Now, I must say, I'm going to acknowledge I realize how seductive spin is to people.

 I know how seductive buzz is.